baharev/sdopt-tearing/docs/index.rst

 .. _natural-block-structure:

 Technical systems can be partitioned into blocks along the equipment boundaries in a fairly natural way.
-We call this partitioning the *natural block structure*. **The implemented tearing heuristic first orders the blocks, then the equations within each block.** This is how the :ref:`first picture <spiked-form>` with the spiked form was obtained.
-For your convenience, exactly the same picture is shown again below.
+We call this partitioning the *natural block structure*. **The implemented tearing heuristic first orders the blocks, then the equations within each block.** This is how the :ref:`first picture
+<spiked-form>` with the spiked form was obtained.
+Exactly the same picture is
+shown below for your convenience.

 .. _OrderingWithBlocks:

 .. image:: ./pics/SpikedForm.png
-   :alt: Tearing with the natural block structure.
+   :alt: Hierarchical tearing with the natural block structure.
    :align: center
    :scale: 50%